Daniyalk0/YC-Directory-App/README.md

 👉 **GitHub Authentication**: Allows users to log in easily using their GitHub account.

-👉 **Pitch Submission**: Users can submit startup ideas, including title, description, category, and multimedia links ( image or video).
+👉 **Pitch Submission**: Users can submit startup ideas, including title, description, category, and images.

 👉 **View Pitches**: Browse through submitted ideas with filtering options by category.